vitwit/rollapp-evm/README.md

 ```bash
 da_config = "{\"seed\": \"bottom drive obey lake curtain smoke basket hold race lonely fit walk//Alice\", \"api_url\": \"ws://127.0.0.1:9944\", \"app_id\": 1, \"tip\":10}"
 ```

+Seed: This is the mnemonic seed phrase associated with your Avail address.

+api_url: The API URL of the Avail node used to submit data.
+To post data to the Turing testnet, use: wss://turing-rpc.avail.so/ws.

+app_id: The application ID for the Avail Data Availability (DA) layer.

+tip: An optional transaction tip included to incentivize faster processing or prioritization by validators/miners.
+Including a tip can encourage nodes to process the transaction more quickly than those without a tip.

 ### Run rollapp